List of EastEnders characters introduced in 2001: Angel Hudson

 Angel Hudson, played by Goldie, is a gold-toothed gangster who is first seen in June 2001 when he attends a poker game that Steve Owen (Martin Kemp) is holding.
 His appearance is a huge shock to one of the other gamblers, Paul Trueman (Gary Beadle), and it is soon clear that they have unresolved issues.
 Later, during a break from the game, Angel tells Paul that he wants what he is owed: £30,000.
 He tells Paul that he has a week to pay up or he will make sure he disappears for good.

 Paul tries to get the money by stealing property from his mother, Audrey Trueman (Corinne Skinner-Carter), pawning the goods and gambling the money he receives.
 This fails and he ends up with less money than he began with.
 At the end of the week, Angel comes to collect his money, and when Paul fails to pay, Angel gives him a severe beating and trashes his mother's bed and breakfast.
-After more threats from Angel, Paul blackmails his brother, Anthony Trueman (Nicholas R. Bailey), into giving him the money.
+After more threats from Angel, Paul blackmails his brother, Anthony Trueman (Nicholas Bailey), into giving him the money.
 Anthony is the local GP, a respectable man with a worthy profession, but he has a dark secret.
 When he was 15 years old, after a heavy drinking session, Anthony had driven a car, hit a pedestrian and then left the scene.
 Not wanting to ruin his brother's chance of a successful career, Paul took the blame and subsequently served 18 months in prison.
 Paul threatens to tell their mother the truth unless Anthony gives him the money he needs.
 Anthony feels he has no choice but to oblige, so he takes out a loan and Paul pays Angel.
 Satisfied, Angel leaves, but tells Paul they will meet again.